 Questions?
 Contact email@example.com.

-The Clinical Trials Support Office (CTSO) is the management team for the seven trans-departmental Clinical Trials Support Units (CTSUs).
-The CTSO offers enterprise-wide standards, policies, and a common infrastructure.
-All clinical trials at U-M are required to be supported by a CTSU.
+The Clinical Trials Support Office (CTSO) is the central hub for the seven trans-departmental Clinical Trials Support Units (CTSUs), providing enterprise-wide leadership, standards, policies, and a common infrastructure.
+At Michigan Medicine, all NIH-defined clinical trials and clinical research that has a billing calendar are required to be supported by a CTSU.

-In our role as concierge for clinical trials, we act as a liaison between Principal Investigators and study teams to other partners across the U-M involved in clinical trials, such as the Office of Research and Sponsored Projects, the Calendar Review and Analysis Office, and IRBMED.
-CTSO team members, in partnership with Health Information Technology & Services (HITS) , also support OnCore, our integrated and comprehensive clinical trials management system.
+In our role as concierge for clinical research, we act as a liaison between Principal Investigators and study teams to other partners across the U-M involved in clinical research.
+CTSO team members, also support OnCore, our integrated and comprehensive clinical trials management system.

-Easier and more timely navigation through the administrative processes of clinical trials at the U-M is our goal.
-If you are a faculty or study team member, CLICK HERE to start the clinical trial process, or connect with us at CTSOgroup@umich.edu.
+Easier and more timely navigation through the administrative processes of clinical research at Michigan Medicine is our goal.
+If you are a faculty or study team member, CLICK HERE to start the clinical research process, or connect with us at CTSOgroup@umich.edu.